earthnet2021/earthnet-models-pytorch/README.md

 teacher forcing, loss, model, nan values.

 ### My work
 I started by writing the datamodule for the dataset.
 With the experimental dataset, the process took much longer than expected, first because it required working with a large number of variables (nearly 70 variables from 10 different sources) before selecting a subset, and second because it uncovered unexpected errors in the dataset.
+Thenm I added a new metric NNSE_metric, more suitable for the task than the L2 norm, I added a new model convlstm-ae, and I updated the loss for the new dataset.
 Finally, I refactored a part of the code, it was initially very little commented and not very readable, and with the addition of a new dataset it became necessary to have a code that works with all the existing datasets.
 This task was much more time consuming than expected.
 And I also updated the libraries and the code, because several arguments were depreciated.
+Although time consuming, these 2 tasks allowed me to deepen my mastery of pytorch lightnight, and to get updated on the arguments available to improve the learning of the model.

 #### Changes from the initate.